|

 reduce their hours if they wish and find part time jobs locally to supplement

 their income for their individual lifestyle needs.
-Everyone will have an

 unconditional living income that allows him or her to explore alternative